aki5/libstl/README.md

 ![Triangle mesh structure](https://raw.githubusercontent.com/aki5/libstl/master/triangle-mesh.png)

-Due to not having declared a `struct` for the triangle corners, the _triangle_ needs to be scaled by 3 when accessing the `triverts` array, as follows
+In the figure above, the small black numbers correspond to the triangles, and due to not having declared a `struct` for the triangle, the _triangle_ needs to be scaled by 3 when accessing the `triverts` array, as follows

 ```
 v0 = triverts[3*tri];